Understanding MERV ratings

 During MERV ratings are a useful tool for evaluating air filter efficiency, pivotal to note their limitations.
 MERV ratings do not provide information on the filter’s ability to remove gases, odors, or volatile organic compounds (VOCs).
 Specialized filters may be needed for these purposes.

-READ MORE Seasonal considerations for HVAC filter change
+READ MORE Extending HVAC filter lifespan

 Additionally, MERV ratings do not take into account the filter’s lifespan or how often it needs to be replaced.
 Regular maintenance and filter replacements are essential to ensure optimal air filtration and system performance.